8:30:00 AM-3:30:00 PM

-Location: Small Business Development Center, 2701 Larsen Road, Green Bay, WI
+Location: Advance Business & Manufacturing Center, 2701 Larsen Road, Green Bay

 Managing people who are temporarily assigned to a project under your leadership differs from managing an on-going workgroup.
 Special challenges are encountered and they require a different set of business planning tools.
 Project team leadership, political strategies and member motivation are different.